Rábade

 Until 28 May 1925 Rábade was part of Begonte.

+The town's name is of Arabic origin.

 Rábade holds market days on the 2nd and 22nd of every month and on those days you can eat a traditional dish: octopus.
 It has celebrations on 22 and 23 January and 15 August.
 The Copa Miño de Piragüismo is a local tourist attraction.